digiltd/oh-rtd-test/Hardware-FAQ.md

 If your SD card is larger than 4GB, increase the partition.

 **4. Install Java Hard Floating point**
-Download Java ARMHF from Oracle if its not already present.
+Download Java ARMHF from Oracle if it is not already present.

 **5. Use symlinks if you use more than one USB port for bindings.**  Create or add to existing file (/etc/udev/rules.d/50-usb-serial.rules) a rule like the following: